Around the world, event organizers are still scrambling to adapt to COVID-19.

 - Michelle Kim at Awaken shared the email communications they sent to their community.

-- The WordPress community published a general advisory about travelling to WordCamps, as well as some tips for local organizers, general event cancellation guidelines, and thoughts on running virtual events.
+- The WordPress community published a general advisory about traveling to WordCamps, as well as some tips for local organizers, general event cancellation guidelines, and thoughts on running virtual events.

 2. Tips for running virtual events